Ultraviolet Renormalisation of a Quantum Field Toy Model II: The Renormalized Resolvent Expansion

 \begin{Th}[Reordering theorem] Let $N\in\NN$ and $\Lambda>0$.
 There exists a $C_N(\Lambda)>0$, which depends only on $N,\Lambda$ and the masses $\mb,\mf$, such that for any $z\in\CC$ with $\re(z)\leq -C_N(\Lambda)$, we have

 with the right-hand side being absolutely convergent in operator norm. \end{Th}

 The rest of this section is devoted to proving the reordering theorem.
-The objects and notation introduced in the remaining part of this subsection will not be used elsewhere.
+The objects and notation introduced in the remainder of this subsection will not be used elsewhere.
 We apologize to the reader for what is essentially a nested application of the distributive law, being somewhat obscured by notation.